techscouter/semantic-xr/Examples/semanticXrExamples.md

             }
         ]

 `crossSemanticXrEquality` field can also be used to describe portals between multiple realities.
-For example the following field describes a portal that connect two reality instances:
+For example the following field describes a portal that connects two reality instances:

         "crossSemanticXrEquality":
         [